Keizaal/Keizaal/TROUBLESHOOTING.md

 ### "*Another vanilla file fails to install.*"

-If a file like `Skyrim - Meshes0.bsa` fails to install you likely have Skyrim Anniversary Edition installed.
+If a file like `Data_Skyrim.esm` fails to install you likely have Skyrim Anniversary Edition installed.

 **Keizaal not compatible with Skyrim Anniversary Edition** and there is no estimated timeframe for when this may change.